 Section 8 families receive the FSS brochure and application upon receiving their new rent amount letters after an annual recertification, interim, or move is finalized.
 Section 8 Housing Specialists promote the program during interviews and briefing sessions.
-An FSS brochure is included in briefing session packets.
-FUP Youth receive information on the 5-year demonstration at their individual briefing sessions.
-The SHA website includes a notice to youth aging out of foster care that they may be eligible for FUP Youth vouchers and the FSS program.
-Eligible FUP-Youth may enroll in the 5-year demonstration at any time during their initial 18 month FUP eligibility.

 PH FSS families are greeted at their home by the Tenant Relations Assistant (TRA) and are given an informal briefing on the program and offered a brochure and application.
 TRAs are also promoting the program during interviews and offering a brochure and application to participants to join the FSS program.
 If the TRA sees that a family is struggling and in need of assistance the family will be briefed about the FSS program and will make an immediate referral.